regen-network/regen-s2-ard/README.md

 | **Stacking** | Reflectance Bands can be merged into a single GTiff file |
 | **Deriving Indices** | NDVI, NDWI, CRC, NDTI |

 **Note:** *It is also possible to input an already downloaded data product (L1C or L2A) and to perform a reasonable set of operations on that unzipped SAFE data product.
-For example: You can download data product from [ESA Copernicus SciHub](https://scihub.copernicus.eu/dhus/#/home) manually or using API interfaces such as the excellent [sentinelsat](https://github.com/sentinelsat/sentinelsat) and input the path of the downloaded data product*
+For example: You can download data product from [ESA Copernicus SciHub](https://scihub.copernicus.eu/dhus/#/home) manually or using API interfaces such as [sentinelsat](https://github.com/sentinelsat/sentinelsat) and input the path of the downloaded data product*

 ## Input options